 I often ask my customers, “Do you want to try Honma?”
 The most common responses are: “What is a Honma?”, “Is that the one with a gopher or a mole on it?”, or “I cannot afford those.”
 Yes, the mole is their logo, and yes, you can afford them.
-This company often gets overlooked, because people get sticker shock when they see the $4,500 price of a 5-star Beres driver.
-Come and follow me down the mole hole into the world of Honma.
+This company often gets overlooked, because people get sticker shock when they see the $4,500 gold color price tag of a 5-stars Honma Beres driver and its use of 24-karat gold and gold accents which is for a small market segment.
+There are also beres irons, beres clubs, and a Honma beres fairway wood.
+Come and follow me down the mole hole into the world of Honma golf equipment.

 Before we enter the mole hole, my thoughts and my opinions in this article are my own.
 I am not sponsored or paid by Honma Golf to write this article, although I was lent demo clubs to do this review.

-I love Japanese clubs.
+I love Japanese brands golf clubs.
 I have played Honma metalwoods and Mizuno irons and wedges in the past and currently play Miura irons, so Japanese golf brands are not foreign to me.

 The company was founded back in 1959 by the Honma brothers in Yokohama, Japan.
 In 1981, the company moved to Sakata, in Yamagata prefecture.
 The Sakata site is where manufacturing continues today for Honma products.
-Honma manufactures and creates almost all of their products in house to offer the best quality clubs they can produce.
+Honma manufactures and creates almost all of its products in-house to offer the best quality clubs they can produce.
 All of their graphite shafts are hand-rolled in Sakata.
-The Sakata site is also home to the Takumi, master craftsmen who have worked building clubs at Honma for over 30 years.
+The Sakata site is also home to the Takumi, master craftsmen who have worked at building clubs at Honma for over 30 years.
 If you do buy any Beres club, only the Takumi will touch your club.
+Justin Rose used it for their clubs recently.
+But not many players from the PGA Tour use Honma equipment.
+Hybrids, iron sets, and putters, Honma slots themselves in a very small target market.

 As I unwrapped the TR(Tour Release) 20 driver out of the box, all I could hear was my wife say, “whoa, that is gorgeous.”
 She is not one to care about golf clubs so that statement is high praise.
 I have to agree.
 The stealthy blacked-out look from the grip to the Vizard shaft to the crown of the club just screams elegance.

 The premium look starts with the crown.
 It is an ET-40 crown, supposedly the lightest carbon fiber in a driver, and it’s blacked out.
-Most manufacturers leave the carbon weave pattern on the crown, but Honma makes it look like a traditional driver.
+Most manufacturers leave the carbon weave pattern on the crown, but Honma makes it look like a traditional driver, even with the adjustable hosel.

 Once you turn the driver over, you see the tech.
 There is a three-position weight system, which allows you to change the flight between high, low, and draw.
+The ball flight is custom-made for your swing, it feels effortless.
 You can see the outside of the fast frame, but the majority of this driver is carbon fiber to make it light and fast.

 The key technology is the non-rotational sleeve.
+Honma makes some of the best golf drivers.
 Most shafts have spines, just from the making of the shaft.
-Honma finds this spine and sets it in the club.
+Honma finds the spine of the shaft and sets it in the club.
 The head then rotates around the shaft, open, close or change loft, so the shaft can perform the same each time.
 The stock shafts are the Vizard 50, 60, or 70 - all of which are holistically designed to work great for this driver.
+There is a lot of shaft strength.
 The two different head sizes - the 440cc and 460cc - fit a wide range of golfers.
 The cheapest version of the new BERES driver will run about $850.
+Not many discounts or promotions here.
 The TR20 will only cost around $650.
+You could look around at other drivers like the Taylormade Stealth but the distance potential on these is second to none.

 On Course Review